OCOCA Information for Providers

 • Participating in a hospice program

-During discussions with the patient, the attending must remind the patient that he or she may rescind their request for OCOCA prescription at any time in any manner.
+During discussions with the patient, the attending provider must remind the patient that he or she may rescind their request for OCOCA prescription at any time in any manner.

 To confirm that the patient is making an informed decision, the attending physician must discuss the following with the patient: